Kiribati to Hawaii through the ITCZ

 For months I had been dreading the flight through the ITCZ.
 Like mariners facing an unpredictable passage around Cape Horn, pilots face the ITCZ with trepidation as the weather is nearly always stormy.
 Unlike a jet, which can fly above the weather, "May" would fly from 8,000 to 12,000 ft down in the clouds and unforgiving turbulence.
 To maximize my chance of success, I decided to fly through the ITCZ only during the daylight hours, so that I could see and avoid the worst of the weather.

-Reviewing the satellite weather charts from Christmas Island the night before the flight, suggested that flying just to the left of the 1100 nautical mile direct line path to Hawaii would avoid most of the weather.
+Reviewing the satellite weather charts from Christmas Island the night before the flight, suggested that flying just to the west of the 1100 nautical mile direct line path to Hawaii would avoid most of the weather.
 Like previous legs of the around the world flight, my friend Ed Neffinger assisted with weather interpretation and route planning.

 On the morning of departure, my anxiety level was elevated.
 I knew that the aircraft was prepared for the flight and I just needed to trust my experience and training.

-1100 nm slalom course around towering CB's
+Slalom course around towering CB's

 7 hours of terror.
 The pucker factor was high on this leg of the trip.